- A Preschool Alternative Program

 - Louise Derman Sparks, Early Childhood anti-bias education expert and human development faculty member at Pacific Oaks College.

-Kids Culture Club is a Saturday morning twelve (12) week class 9am – ll:45am for children ages 3-6 years.
-It is designed to facilitate a global perspective, helps children to learn geography and to acquire cultural sensitivity.
+Kids Culture Club is a six (6) week Saturday morning class, 9am – ll:00am of no more than 6 students for children 3-5 years.
+It is designed to facilitate a global perspective, help children to learn geography and to acquire cultural sensitivity.

 In a fun setting, the children will make their “passports” and “travel” by air and/or sea to countries around the world with their well-traveled Greek friends, Maria, Kosta and their pet lamb, Loukoumi.
 Their voyage begins in the United States.
 Through their friends, they will learn about different cultures and traditions.
 This program is designed to help children develop an appreciation of the world’s diversity and to become socially conscious citizens of the world.